GNOME/pango/docs/pango_markup.md

   If you want to specify a absolute size, it's usually easier to take advantage of the ability to specify a partial font description using 'font'; you can use font='12.5' rather than size='12800' or size='12.5pt'.
-  Support for specifying font sizes in points or as percentages was added in Pango 1.50.

 font_style
 style